PLATINUM2022

 What are the organization's current programs, how do they measure success, and who do the programs serve?

-Service Dogs for Combat Wounded Veterans and Disabled Children
+Service Dogs for Combat Wounded Veterans, First Responders and Disabled Children

-Golden PAWS Assistance Dogs raises, trains and gifts highly skilled service dogs to combat wounded veterans challenged by a physical disability or PTSD.
+Golden PAWS Assistance Dogs raises, trains and gifts highly skilled service dogs to combat wounded veterans and first responders.
 Golden PAWS also considers children who have a life-changing physical disability.

 Under the ADA, a service animal is defined as a dog that has been individually trained to do work or take a specific action when needed to assist a person with their disability.
 Our two year training program ensures our highly skilled and intuitive canines meet the specific mobility assistance and other physical needs of each recipient including picking up dropped items, opening and closing doors, turning lights on and off, retrieving items including medical supplies, carrying items and assisting with balance and stability.
 Golden PAWS provides our dogs at NO COST to the recipient, while committing to any other expense the recipient may incur in providing the dog a safe and secure home environment.
 Our goal is to ensure a healthy and productive life for the partnership.